shyd/STM32CubeF4/Projects/STM32F446ZE-Nucleo/Examples/Cortex/CORTEXM_SysTick/readme.txt

 @par Example Description

-This example shows how to use the default SysTick configuration with a 1 ms timebase to toggle LEDs.
+This example shows how to use the default configuration of SysTick with a time base equal to 1 ms in order to insert a delay between LEDs toggling.

   A "HAL_Delay" function is implemented based on the SysTick end-of-count event.